4shared

 • To preserve and rebuild the financial assets of the Foundation

-Hazen’s grant programs during this period have supported community organizations engaged in organizing for education justice and youth organizing on a range of issues, including education, immigration, juvenile justice, and LGBTQ rights.
-In addition to direct financial support, Hazen has created a capacity building initiative to increase the effectiveness of grantees’ racial justice analysis, internal training, and organizing campaigns.
-The Foundation also actively and intentionally engages with peer foundations and the broader philanthropic sector to increase support for the fields of education and youth organizing and for grantmaking that explicitly addresses race.
+Hazen’s grant programs during this period supported community organizations engaged in organizing for education justice and youth organizing on a range of issues, including education, immigration, juvenile justice, and LGBTQ rights.
+In addition to direct financial support, Hazen created a capacity building initiative to increase the effectiveness of grantees’ racial justice analysis, internal training, and organizing campaigns.
+The Foundation also actively and intentionally engaged with peer foundations and the broader philanthropic sector to increase support for the fields of education and youth organizing and for grantmaking that explicitly addressed race.

-Therefore, the Foundation assists grantees and the fields of youth organizing and organizing for educational justice in increasing their ability to analyze conditions and policies and develop campaigns and strategies that address root causes of structural racism and, as appropriate, account for the distinct impacts of gender and gender identity, disability, immigration status, economic class, and other factors.
+The Foundation assisted grantees and the fields of youth organizing and organizing for educational justice in increasing their ability to analyze conditions and policies and develop campaigns and strategies that address root causes of structural racism and, as appropriate, account for the distinct impacts of gender and gender identity, disability, immigration status, economic class, and other factors.

 During 2014, Foundation staff and consultants completed a review of the progress towards Hazen’s strategic goals.
-Their key findings include:
+Their key findings included:

 • Grantees strengthened their analyses of and communications about racial justice issues, giving greater legitimacy to racial justice as a framework for analysis and action for organizing